BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 ## 3d-files and Printing

+The files and info needed for the basic setup are available in this root directory, everything else can be found in the MODs folder.
-The provided STL files are in their intended printing orientation, and bed adhesion helpers and supports are modeled in the files.
+Provided STL files are in their intended printing orientation, and bed adhesion helpers and supports are modeled in the files.
 Also, STEP files of assemblies are provided with and without modeled printing helpers to allow one to adjust or modify if wished.

 Prototyping was done using PLA and PETG filaments.
 There are some areas in some of the parts with some fairly thin walls where using ABS might be challenging due to its generally poorer layer adhesion, resulting in parts too delicate to get assembled.